Anomalous Transport Signatures in Weyl Semimetals with Point Defects

 To explain the unusual optical response reported here, we note that vacancies act as resonant defects that introduce a macroscopic number of states near the band center of a time-reversal symmetric ($\mathcal{T}$-symmetric) Weyl lattice, and that such states strongly break translation symmetry owing to their quasi-localized character.
 Hence, the vacancy defects efficiently participate in momentum non-conserving (but energy conserving) transitions involving extended states at the Fermi energy; see schematic in Fig.\,\ref{fig-04}\,c.
-These processes give a strong contribution to the real part of the conductivity starting at $\omega\!=\!\abs{\varepsilon_{\text{F}}}$, thus providing an unambiguous signature of defect-induced nodal modes accessible to experiments.
+These processes give a strong contribution to the real part of the conductivity starting at $\omega\!=\!\abs{E_{\text{F}}}$, thus providing an unambiguous signature of defect-induced nodal modes accessible to experiments.
 Interestingly, the sharpness of transition to the vacancy-induced absorption regime at $\omega=\varepsilon_{F}$ provides an estimate to the width of the central peak in the DoS, and thus the extent of quantum-coherent inter-vacancy hybridization.

-\emph{Conclusions and outlook}.\,---Hitherto unknown effects of vacancies in the electronic structure, charge carrier transport and optical response of a $\mathcal{T}$-symmetric Weyl semimetal were investigated using real-space Green's function calculations.
+\emph{C}onclusions and outlook.\,---Hitherto unknown effects of vacancies in the electronic structure, charge carrier transport and optical response of a cubic $\mathcal{T}$-symmetric Weyl semimetal were investigated using real-space Green's function calculations.
 The first new insight is the emergence of a strong enhancement of the DoS in and around the nodal energy (see Ref.\,\citep{Pires2022} for a complementary study of vacancy-induced bound states), which is in contrast to the previously studied cases of non-resonant disorder.
 As the defect concentration is increased, an efficient build-up of inter-vacancy hybridization effects leads to a broadening of the nodal DoS peak and, different from the established picture for 2D Dirac semimetals, also gives rise to a symmetric comb of subsidiary resonances at finite energies.
-These vacancy-induced states are quasi-localized in real space, remain largely insensitive to applied magnetic fields and possess low quantum diffusivity.
+The vacancy-induced states are quasi-localized in real space, remain largely insensitive to applied magnetic fields and possess low quantum diffusivity.
+In addition, these features are also robust to further perturbations\,\citep{Pires2022} which hints that they will likely be present in real WSM crystals, going beyond the model analyzed here.